 For example, may only pay for 80% of the , while you are responsible for the rest.
 And you probably won’t get to choose the walker you want.

 With Medicaid, there isn’t one set of rules determining if they will pay for your walker or not.
 The rules vary state to state, and they depend on which Medicaid sub-program you are in.

 In fact there are hundreds of different rules based on the combination of your location and the program you’re enrolled in.
 This is because Medicaid program benefits and eligibility rules are determined at the sub-program level by each state.
 So it’s not as simple as a yes/no answer.

-Will Medicare / Medicaid pay for my walker?
+Will Medicare / Medicaid pay for my walker or other ?

 Generally speaking, here is when your walker or rollator will be covered:

-- It must be medically necessary.
+- It must be a .
 Walkers are considered to be medically necessary if they are “needed to diagnose or treat an illness, injury, condition, disease, or its symptoms”.
-You will need a a qualified health care provider to make this decision.
+You will need a qualified health care provider to make this decision.

 - It must be prescribed and supplied only by those who are enrolled in Medicare.
 Both the doctor and the supplier of the walker need to be enrolled in Medicare and accept assignment.
 This simply means they have agreed to be paid by Medicare/Medicaid.